 Why Do Patients Seek a Second Opinion?

 When facing a complex issue or difficult treatment decision, sometimes it is helpful to get a second opinion.
-Some patients may believe that they encountered the "wrong diagnosis".
-I am a specialist in hip and knee problems that may be able to answer your questions that you felt were not answered.
+Some patients may believe that they encountered the “wrong diagnosis”.
+I am a specialist in hip and knee problems that may be able to answer questions that you felt were not answered.
 Many of my patients have had multiple surgeries in the past.
 Other orthopedic doctors have referred patients to me with difficult hip and knee arthroplasty problems.
+Neighbor island patients often have limited options.

 How should you prepare for a second opinion?